ObviouslyLuuk/evoman_framework/README.md

 Project by Alexander, Mamoune, Marisini, and Luuk

+OUR CODE:
+- optimization_dummy.py: contains the optimization algorithm in main() and run_test() which runs the game with the best solution and prints the results
+- run_optim.py: code to run the optimization algorithm for a number of runs and different enemies at once, or run tests
+- helpers.py: contains code for saving results and loading solutions/populations
+- custom_controller.py: contains our custom controller that is used to play the game (main addition is normalizing the inputs differently)
+- eval_best.py: code to test every run with the best solution 5 times and save the results
+- plotting.py: code to retrieve and plot the results
+- plotting.ipynb: notebook for visualizing the results using plotting.py

 Questions:
 - When using two different fitness functions in Task I, do you pick one of the two functions to plot for both?
 Otherwise the differences seen in the plots don't necessarily say anything meaningful (as a simple example one fitness function could be much more strict than the other, whilst it might actually result in better agents if compared by the same function).
 On the other hand maybe the comparison between methods in these lines matters less than the progress that is seen in the line, in that case of course their own respective fitness functions should be used.
 Which is expected of us?
 - for task II be mindful of whether they use their player_controller for the competition or not (this would affect whether we train with theirs or our own controller)